 A: Yes.
 Due to the intensive nature of the Institute, we feel it is more professionally conducive for students to be concentrated on campus.

 A. Wagner College is located atop a hill in Staten Island--in Grymes Hill, a neighborhood of historic turn-of-the-century estates and mansions-- which has a breathtaking view of Manhattan.
 Our 24-hour security personnel and surveillance cameras ensure protection for all students.
 Additionally, participants are fully supervised during classes and on trips to Manhattan.
 Wagner is as safe as it is beautiful.

 Q: What shows in New York City will students see?

-A: Shows will be determined depending on what is playing at the time, however, it is likely we will view Broadway musicals that include West Side Story, Mamma Mia and/or Jersey Boys.
+A: Shows will be determined depending on what is playing at the time, however we have seen musicals that include Evita, Spiderman, Newsies, and Memphis.
 Wagner alumni are performing in various Broadway shows and we hope to take students on to thoes shows and on behind-the-scene tours.
 We may view other Broadway plays and off Broadway productions as well.
 Shows vary in style, and will be age appropriate.
 We help students analyze and evaluate the shows in order to contribute to their growth as performers.

 Q: What is the daily schedule?

 A: Although the schedule each day may vary with visits from professional guest artists and trips to see performances, below is a Sample Weekday Schedule:

 Return to Wagner College